So, you are not happy with your credit card current limit?

 As a thumb rule, remember asking frequently may cause your application to be rejected and you could end up waiting for many more months before you can reapply.

 For example, asking for a 25% rise in credit limit has higher chances of getting approved than say asking for a 50 % or 100% raise.
 Once you get your new credit limit raised, you can reapply after some time for a further increase in credit limit.

 You may also like read A Step by Step Guide to Check Your CIBIL Score.

 #4.
 Increase Your Security(Fixed) Deposit

-One of the easiest way to increase your credit limit on your card is to increase the security deposit(fixed) associated with it.
-But, your current card needs to be a secured credit card ( a credit card issued against a fixed deposit) to implement this strategy.
+The easiest way you can follow is to increase the security deposit(fixed) associated with it.
+If your credit card is a secured card ( a credit card issued against a fixed deposit), then this strategy will work for you.